Freiling87/CCU/CCU/Scratchpad.md

 #	√	Campaign Editor
 No features planned yet

-#	T	Character Editor
+#	CT	Character Editor
+###		C	Access from Chunk/Campaign Editor selector dropdown
+New
-##		T	UI - Trait Hiding
+##		T	CCU Trait Hiding
 ###			T	Character Creation, Player Edition (CharacterCreation)
 Possible future bug: If you create a character in DE, and edit/resave them in PE (hidden traits won't be visible), will it remove or keep their hidden traits?
 ###			√	Character Select (CharacterSelect)
 Complete
 ###			√	Character Sheet (CharacterSheet)
 Complete
-###		C	Access from Chunk/Campaign Editor selector dropdown
+##		C	Trait Alphabetization
+Sort them right after the save command is issued rather than after load, so preview works correctly.
+OR, have a "trait" button that automatically un-selects itself when clicked but sorts trait list.

 #	CT	Chunk Editor
 ##		C	Additional Agent Goals